loukasdrosos/Seismic-Monitoring-Webapp/README.md

 ### 1. Python
 - **Version:** 3.10 or higher
 - Check if it's installed:

+  Open a command prompt window and run:

   ```bash
   python --version
   ```

-If not installed, download it from: https://www.python.org/downloads/
+If it is not installed, download it from: https://www.python.org/downloads/

 ### 2. Node.js
 - **Version:** 18 or higher
 - Check if it's installed:

+  Open a command prompt window and run:

   ```bash
   node --version
   npm --version
   ```

-If not installed, download it from: https://nodejs.org/
+If it is not installed, download it from: https://nodejs.org/

 ### 3. MySQL (Optional)
 - If you’re using MySQL instead of SQLite.
 - Check if it's installed:

+  Open a command prompt window and run:

   ```bash
   mysql --version
   ```

-If not installed, download it from: https://dev.mysql.com/downloads/workbench/
+If it is not installed, download it from: https://dev.mysql.com/downloads/workbench/

 ## Installation